-- A. History (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A2) - i.Originally, Camp Paha was founded as a joint effort between the City of Lakewood, several municipalities in Jefferson County and the School District to provide recreational programming for children with disabilities back in the early 1980's.
-Today, the program is administered by the City of Lakewood's Therapeutic Recreation Program. - ii.In 2012, the Paha Adults in Transition Program (PAT) was created as a sister program to Camp Paha to uniquely serve young adults age 18-25 with disabilities.
+- 1) History (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A2) - 1) Originally, Camp Paha was founded as a joint effort between the City of Lakewood, several municipalities in Jefferson County and the School District to provide recreational programming for children with disabilities back in the early 1980's.
+Today, the program is administered by the City of Lakewood's Therapeutic Recreation Program. - 2) In 2012, the Paha Adults in Transition Program (PAT) was created as a sister program to Camp Paha to uniquely serve young adults age 18-25 with disabilities.
 This allowed for the focus of Camp Paha to be refined for participants age 6 up to 18.
-The PAT program expands on the original principals of Camp Paha by mixing in elements of service learning, skill building and self-efficacy in to the typical day camp setting. - B. Purpose & Goals, ADA, Time/Dates of Operation/Therapeutic Recreation at Camp (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A1; GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A3; GENERAL RULES FOR CHILDCARE FACILITIES 7.701.14) - A. The purpose of Camp Paha is to provide recreational, educational and therapeutic opportunities in a safe, quality, and fun outdoor and indoor day camp environment.
-We operate on a 1:4 staff-to-camper ratio.
+The PAT program expands on the original principals of Camp Paha by mixing in elements of service learning, skill building and self-efficacy in to the typical day camp setting. - 2) Purpose & Goals, ADA, Time/Dates of Operation/Therapeutic Recreation at Camp (GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A1; GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A3; GENERAL RULES FOR CHILDCARE FACILITIES 7.712.31A4; GENERAL RULES FOR CHILDCARE FACILITIES 7.701.14) - i) The purpose of Camp Paha is to provide recreational, educational and therapeutic opportunities in a safe, quality, and fun outdoor and indoor day camp environment.
+We operate on a 1:4 staff-tocamper ratio.
 The program is designed to incorporate quality supervision with an emphasis on the social, intellectual, and emotional growth of each camper and operates in compliance with the American's with Disabilities Act.
-Together with parents and caregivers, we will work to provide a positive summer experience. - B. Camp Paha goals are: - 1) To provide access and supported exposure to recreation opportunities and new experiences within camp and the local community. - 2) To provide an inclusive experience where campers can be members of a group in a day camp setting. - 3) To provide an opportunity to develop awareness about self, others and the environment. - 4) To encourage independence. - 5) To provide opportunities for fellowship and fun for our campers. - C. Camp Paha programming in 2022 will operate Monday through Friday, 9:00 AM 4:00 PM.
-There will be no before or after care. - Session A: June 13 through July 1, 2022 - Session B: July 11 through July 29, 2022 - D. The City of Lakewood's Therapeutic Recreation Program operates Camp Paha during the summer.
+Together with parents and caregivers, we will work to provide a positive summer experience. - ii) Camp Paha goals are: - 1) To provide access and supported exposure to recreation opportunities and new experiences within camp and the local community. - 2) To provide an inclusive experience where campers can be members of a group in a day camp setting. - 3) To provide an opportunity to develop awareness about self, others and the environment. - 4) To encourage independence. - 5) To provide opportunities for fellowship and fun for our campers. - iii) Camp Paha programming in 2024 will operate Monday through Friday, 9:00 AM 4:00 PM.
+There will be no before or after care. - Session A: June 10 through June 28, 2024 - Session B: July 8 through July 26, 2024 - iv) The City of Lakewood's Therapeutic Recreation Program operates Camp Paha during the summer.
 In keeping with the mission of therapeutic recreation, all campers will have goals to work on each summer and when possible, the therapeutic recreation process (Assessment, Plan, Implement, Evaluate, Document or APIED) will be used with campers to track individual progress.
 This is to ensure a quality, meaningful, and purposeful camp experience.
 For more information, speak with a Paha Director.
 They can be contacted via email at paha@lakewood.org or phone at 303-987-4867.